miahbates/microblog/README.md

 - [X] A responsive, mobile-first design
 - [X] Ensure your app is accessible to as many different users as possible

+###
+What we learn't
+* TDD with cypress.
+* How to set up an express server.
+* Using date object.
+* Project set-up, installing package.JSON and running scripts.
+* Deployment Heroku.
+* Managing GET and POST requests on express.
+* Adding a 'catch all' for missing routes to generate a custom 404 page.
+* Use of github project board.

+###
+Future improvements
+* The BUG 🐞 - padding zero to be added to time (minutes under 10minutes) on each post.
+* Project modularisation.
+* A 'like button'.
+* Editing posts.